 Sensory toys do not always have to be store bought.
 Get creative by giving a child the ingredients to create a toy or prepare a homemade gift.
 “An old paper towel roll or empty cardboard box ... a kitchen drawer full of cleaned food containers can provide the same, if not more, of a stimulating experience than expensive store bought toys,” Clark says

-So enjoy the hunt for the perfect toy and make your special needs child’s day extra special.
+So enjoy the hunt for the perfect toy and make a child's day extra special.

 Leave a comment

 Create a free account with Care.com and join our community today.